WaterFutures/EPyT-Flow/docs/tut.quality.rst

 if not already set in the .inp file.
 This can be done by calling :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.add_quality_source` of the :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator` instance.
-Besides the location (i.e. node ID), the source pattern together with is type and (name, optional) must be specified as well.
+Besides the location (i.e. node ID), the source pattern together with its type and (name, optional) must be specified as well.
-Note that the pattern repeats automatically when the simulation duration is exceeding the pattern length.
+Note that the pattern repeats automatically when the simulation duration exceeds the pattern length.

 .. code-block:: python